Programmer-X31/Java-cheatsheet/README.md

 ## Basic Knowledge
 Java is a Object-Oriented Programming Language.
 This means that Java is written based on classes and not on functions or procedures like in C.
-It is a compiled language, meaning that it requires a compiler which you can download from https://www.oracle.com/in/java/technologies/javase-downloads.html.
+It is a compiled language, meaning that it requires a compiler.
+You can download it from https://www.oracle.com/in/java/technologies/javase-downloads.html.

 ### Running your Program
 Code is written in a `.java` file which is compiled by the compiler.